dayanruben/tracy/README.md

 - **Runtime toggle**: Spans are emitted only if both conditions are met:
-    - Tracing SDK instance has been installed via `TracingManager.setSdk(...)` Runtime tracing is controlled through `TracingManager.isTracingEnabled`, which defaults to the value of the `IS_TRACY_ENABLED` environment variable. if the variable is not set, tracing is enabled by default.
+    - Tracing SDK instance has been installed via `TracingManager.setSdk(...)` Runtime tracing is controlled through `TracingManager.isTracingEnabled`, which defaults to the value of the `IS_TRACY_ENABLED` environment variable. if the variable is not set, tracing is disabled by default.
 You can also change this value programmatically at any time.

 - **Compile-time plugin toggle**: